joinpursuit/Pursuit-Core-Web-Testing-React-Apps-Starter/README.md

 ### Recent Donations

-Displays a list of each of the previous donations, including the amounts, names and captions
+Displays a list of each of the previous donations, including the amounts, names and messages

 ### Progress